Fields

 Handling multiple relations

-To reference multiple items from another collection, use multiple: true on the relation — not array() wrapping a relation:
+To reference multiple items from another entity, use multiple: true on the relation. array() wrapping a relation is rejected at config build:

-// Correct — junction table, referential integrity, filtering, resolution
+// Correct — junction table, referential integrity, filtering, resolution, ordering

 object